Haemocyanin, trailer, 2019

 A Proposal for an Octopus (series), 2019

-Glass objects made for Cephalopods
+Glass sculptures made for Cephalopods

 Photographs: Jussi Tiainen